 The stimulants in certain weight loss pills as well as in amphetamines like Adderall can cause agitation and irritability, mood swings, and nervousness.
 Amphetamine-derived drugs, in particular, carry an increased chance of extreme feelings of anxiety and paranoia if they are misused.

 Another thing that you should always keep in mind when taking any supplements or medications is how they will interact with any mental health disorders you may have.
 If you already have a history of anxiety or depression, regular use of diet pills can worsen the symptoms they cause, leading to panic attacks or suicidal thoughts.

-As previously mentioned, the stimulants in diet pills give you more energy and increase metabolism.
-This heightened level of energy, depending on the amount you’re taking and your sensitivity to stimulants, can feel like drinking an excessive amount of coffee or energy drinks, (which makes sense, since they contain many of the same ingredients).
+As previously mentioned, the stimulants in some diet pills will give you more energy and increase metabolism.
+Depending on the amount you’re taking and your sensitivity to stimulants, this heightened level of energy can feel like drinking an excessive amount of coffee or energy drinks, which makes sense since they contain many of the same ingredients.

-With that in mind, it’s easy to see why sleep-related problems are a common side effect of diet pills.
+With that in mind, it’s easy to see why sleep-related problems are a common side effect of weight loss medications.
 The increased energy and elevated heart rate can lead to restless sleep and bouts of insomnia.

 The potential side effects of anxiety, paranoia, and nervous thoughts also contribute toward keeping you up at night and unable to relax enough to fall asleep.
 This sleeplessness is not only frustrating but also causes:

 - Significant daytime grogginess (which can be very dangerous when driving or performing other activities that require concentration to be safe)